JockHartvig/Pixi-DotNet-ClassLibrary/README.md

 Initial release.

 ** Ver 1.0.1
-- FilePath chhnged to read-only and added ubut test for this.
+- FilePath changed to read-only and added unit test for this.
-- Reorganised files
+- Reorganised source files in folders pr class.
-- Changed Unit test
+- Changed Unit tests.